BackdoorAli/BreakerZero_PasswordCracker_v1.0/README.md

 This project is licensed under a **modified MIT License**.

 - For educational, ethical hacking, and red team use only.
-- Unauthorized or commercial use is prohibited without written consent.
+- Unauthorised or commercial use is prohibited without written consent.
 - Request approval via GitHub: [https://github.com/BackdoorAli](https://github.com/BackdoorAli)

 **You break it, you pay for it.
 Use responsibly.**